Drenge (band)

-Drenge are an English three-piece rock band made up of Eoin Loveless, on guitar and vocals, his younger brother Rory, on drums, and Rob Graham on bass.
+Drenge is an English three-piece rock band made up of Eoin Loveless on guitar and vocals, his younger brother Rory on drums, and Rob Graham on bass.
 The brothers grew up in Castleton, Derbyshire, where they formed the band in 2010, relocating to Sheffield in 2014.
-The band take their name from something "that would sound like a noise that we would be playing on stage".
+The band takes their name from something "that would sound like a noise that we would be playing on stage".
 Their name also translates into "Boys" in Danish.
-They have released three albums, Drenge (2013), Undertow (2015), and Strange Creatures (2019).
+They have released three albums; Drenge (2013), Undertow (2015), and Strange Creatures (2019).

 Background

-In January 2013, Drenge, who had a small following at the time, were picked up by national media when The Guardian's Paul Lester featured them in his "New band of the week" column.
+In January 2013, Drenge, who had a small following then, was picked up by national media when The Guardian's Paul Lester featured them in his "New Band of the Week" column.
 The band rose to further prominence seven months later following the resignation of Labour MP Tom Watson from the Shadow Cabinet in July 2013.
-Watson wrote in his resignation letter on his blog: "be that great Labour leader that you can be, but try to have a real life too.
+In his resignation letter on his blog, Watson wrote: "Be that great Labour leader that you can be, but try to have a real life too.
 And if you want to see an awesome band, I recommend Drenge."

-Drenge have toured extensively in the UK, and have appeared at Glastonbury Festival, Latitude Festival, and Reading and Leeds Festival.
+Drenge has toured extensively in the UK and has appeared at Glastonbury Festival, Latitude Festival, and Reading and Leeds Festival.
 They have also toured with Californian duo Deap Vally, including an appearance close to their hometown at Sheffield's Queens Social Club.
-They also toured with British band Peace in late 2013.
+They also toured with the British band Peace in late 2013.
 They played a headline tour in the first half of 2014, as well as playing at many festivals over the summer of 2014, including Reading and Leeds, Glastonbury and T in the Park.

-In recent activity Drenge have toured the UK alongside American punk rock band Radkey, appeared on Later... with Jools Holland, and their single "Bloodsports" was used for an advert for British TV show Misfits, fitting the crude, aggressive nature of the show.
+Drenge has toured the UK alongside American punk rock band Radkey, appeared on Later... with Jools Holland, and their single "Bloodsports" was used for an advert for British TV show Misfits.

 Their self-titled album was released on 19 August 2013 on Infectious Records.
 The artwork for the album features a photograph of Wardsend Cemetery in Sheffield and a nearby scrapyard.

 On 27 January 2015, they made their US network television début on the Late Show with David Letterman.
 On 6 April 2015, the band's second album, Undertow, was released, debuting at number 14 on the UK Albums Chart.

-For their tour in 2015 the band included a bassist in their live line-up as well as in their new single "We Can Do What We Want".
+For their tour in 2015, the band included a bassist in their live line-up as well as in their new single "We Can Do What We Want".

-In February 2018, the band announced their first tour in over two years.
+In February 2018, after a three-year hiatus, the band announced a new tour titled Grand Reopening, with dates in April and May of that year.